Baedeker's United States 4/5/2021

 First, we devoured sushi at Takashi.
 It was the best either of us has ever had.
 Then we enjoyed dessert and coffee at the bar of an intimate restaurant called Eva.

 After eating, we saw Elton John at Vivint Smart Arena.
 We splurged on floor seats and sat (well, mostly we stood) about fifteen rows from the stage.
 The concert was jaw-dropping.
-If you have a chance to see Sir Elton at all - the tour is winding down a bit and, well...
-COVID-19 - do it.
+If you have a chance to see Sir Elton at all, even though the tour is winding down a bit, do it.

 The scoop

 We loved Salt Lake City.
-It was beautiful and clean, there was plenty to do, the food was great, and the people were friendly.
+It was beautiful and clean, we found plenty to do, the food was outstanding, and the people were friendly.
 If we hadn't been so excited about going to Yellowstone, we might have stayed longer.

 Blog Home